The UK fears environmental damage as ships burn after North Sea collision

 LONDON — (AP) — British officials were concerned about possible environmental damage Tuesday and looking for answers a day after a cargo ship carrying a toxic chemical hit a tanker transporting jet fuel for the U.S. military off eastern England, setting both vessels ablaze.

 Jet fuel from a ruptured tank poured into the North Sea after the Portugal-registered container ship Solong broadsided the U.S-flagged tanker MV Stena Immaculate on Monday.
-The collision sparked explosions and fires that were still burning 24 hours later.
+The collision sparked explosions and fires that burned for 24 hours.
+Footage filmed from a helicopter on Tuesday morning showed the fire appeared to be out on the tanker, which had a large gash on its port side.

 British government minister Matthew Pennycook said it was a “fast-moving and dynamic situation.”